man-singh-mti/void_poc_integration/Docs/void.md

 1. Process radar distance measurements from 3 sensors
 2. Apply geometric calculations for borehole diameter analysis
 3. Detect significant void spaces using configurable thresholds
-4. Generate void events with precise location data
+4. Generate void events with angular position and timing data
 5. Integrate with existing command and communication infrastructure

+**Note:** The downhole probe detects voids and provides angular/radial positioning relative to the sensors.
+Vertical borehole positioning is handled by the uphole system using separate depth measurement equipment.

 ## 3. Void Detection Algorithm Requirements